MTM Scientific, Inc

 Cyclecar.
 The plans include 27 detailed photos.
 The photos are

-labeled to make it easy to understand the Cyclecar details.
+labeled to make it easy to understand and build the Cyclecar.
 The plans

 also include a complete list of parts, with useful information

-project it will be much easier with these plans!
+project (or anything similar) it will be much easier using these plans!